sahilrajput03/sahilrajput03/README.md

 - Create forms easily:
 	- [tally.so](https://tally.so)
 	- [typeform.com](https://www.typeform.com/) (used by Pieter Levels for fundraising for his book "Make" even before start writing the book, pg.
 68).
+	- [www.medallia.com](https://www.medallia.com/) (Used in to get feedback on the quality of support provided in Meta Business Account in Direct Support.
+A form link was sent to me on email so I can provide them feedback, the quality is good.)
 - Download YouTube Videos:
 	- [yt1d.com](https://yt1d.com)
 	- [en1.savefrom.net](https://en1.savefrom.net)